Zmyslny/laravel-inline-scripts/scripts/ColorSchemeSwitchTwoStates/README.md

 - **Two States:** Switching between light and dark theme (2 states)
 - **Three States:** Switching between light, dark, and system theme (3 states)

-If you need an "auto/system" option, use the Three States variant.